 The LGBTQ+ Pride Center at Texas A&M University strives to create a thriving environment supporting the success of every student through the education, advancement, and championing of the broad spectrum of sexual, affectional, and gender identities in the spirit of the Aggie Core Values.

-We are physical office on campus (not a student organization) that is a part of the Offices of the Dean of Student Life in the Division of Student Affairs here at Texas A&M University.
+We are physical office on campus (not a student organization) that is a part of the Student Life in the Division of Student Affairs here at Texas A&M University.
 We provide education, support, advocacy, and outreach for ALL Aggies in the form of programs, resources, referrals, presentations, and more!

 Students may use our space to unwind, relax, study, watch a movie, enjoy events, access resources and referrals, play games, engage with other Aggies, and so much more.